-The term pilgrimage is derived from the Latin word peregrinus, which means as much as to be in a foreign country.
+The term pilgrimage is derived from the Latin word “peregrinus”, which means to be in a foreign country.
 A pilgrim was therefore a person who went to a foreign country for religious reasons and made a journey to a place of worship for that mission.

 - The pilgrim’s staff served as a walking stick and was therefore considered as a third foot to help the pilgrim during the journey.

-Although this equipment seems outdated today, the right clothes, good shoes and a water bottle are indispensable items still today.
+Although this equipment seems outdated today, the right clothes, good shoes and a water bottle are still indispensable items.

 Pilgrimage trails in SalzburgerLand